Critically Acclaimed and Award Winning Author of Romantic Fiction in Multiple Genres

 Professional Editing Services

-I am an editing professional with over 15 years of experience, beginning as a line editor.
+I am an editing professional with 17+ years of experience, beginning as an apprentice line editor.
 I progressed to acquisitions, executive editor managing a small team, and then 10 years as Editor-in-Chief for a small press where I oversaw 100+ authors, a team of line, content, and proofreading professionals, and managed the release of over 600 manuscripts.

 I understand how to edit your craft without changing your voice, and what elements pertain to each.
 I am a tough editor, so be warned! :-) I am a strong proponent of POV maintenance (no head hopping), active voice, and the Oxford comma (see what I did there?).
 That is "fat" (you don't need the word nearly as much as you think you do)!
 Do or do not, there is no "began to."